royerlab/czpeedy/README.md

 For example, if your drives are extremely slow and your cpu is extremely fast, you might want to try higher compression levels than the defaults.
 To try just clevel 9, you could run:
-`python main.py /path/to/input/file.raw --dest /path/to/output/directory --shape 1920x1080x512 --clevel 9`
+`czpeedy /path/to/input/file.raw --dest /path/to/output/directory --shape 1920x1080x512 --clevel 9`

 If you found that 9 was too high, you could specify a few more options and find the best performance as such:
-`python main.py /path/to/input/file.raw --dest /path/to/output/directory --shape 1920x1080x512 --clevel 6,7,8`
+`czpeedy /path/to/input/file.raw --dest /path/to/output/directory --shape 1920x1080x512 --clevel 6,7,8`

-To see what other parameters you can set, invoke `python main.py --help`.
+To see what other parameters you can set, invoke `czpeedy --help`.
 As of July 2024, it outputs the following:
 ```text
 usage: main.py [-h] [--dest DEST] [--savecsv SAVECSV] [--repetitions REPETITIONS] [--dtype DTYPE] [--shape SHAPE] [--clevel CLEVEL] [--compressor COMPRESSOR] [--shuffle SHUFFLE] [--chunk-size CHUNK_SIZE] [--endianness ENDIANNESS] source